unicode-org/icu4x/docs/design/data_safety.md

 #[derive(serde::Deserialize)]
 pub struct MonthNamesBad {
     // Invariant 1: the first element in the vector is the default value
-    // Invariant 2: the vector contains 1 element per month in the current calendar
+    // Invariant 2: the length of the vector is the same as month_count
+    // Invariant 3: month_count is at least 1
     month_names: Vec<String>,
     month_count: usize,
 }